cloudnative-pg/postgres-containers/.github/actions/generate-catalogs/README.md

 ### Family

-The optional `family` input customises:
+The optional `family` input customizes:

 1. **File prefix**: `<family>-minimal-trixie.yaml`
 2. **`metadata.name`** in the ImageCatalog: `<family>-minimal-trixie`
 3. **`images.cnpg.io/family` label** on the ImageCatalog object

+If not specified it defaults to `postgresql`.

 ---